nicholaswmin/fsm/README.md

 Additionally, state machines can only exist in *one, always-valid* state at any given time, which renders them inherently safe, by design.[^1]

-This implementation is remarkably small, extremely simple and robust.
+This implementation is remarkably small, extremely minimal, well-tested & robust.

-Does one thing, one thing only & does it well.
+It aims to do one thing & do it well.

-Used in production at [Bitpaper][profs].

 ## Install